erinn/comodo_proxy/README.md

 The ACL file, simply one principle per line, documented below.

 All mounts are read only, as nothing should change on the host.

+### Mounts and SELinux
+If you are unfortunate enough to be working in an SELinux environment you MIGHT have to change the context of some files, in the above mounts /etc/krb5.keytab would need the context changed to svirt_sandbox_file_t so the container can read it.
+Most, but not all files in /etc/ on the host are readable by docker.

 ## Development:
 For ease of use during development, the docker-compose.yml file has been provided with all mounts listed.
 The image